 However, it is also possible to cross overland between Indonesia and Papua New Guinea.

-Apply for a Papua New Guinea Visa in Jayapura
+How to Apply for a Papua New Guinea Visa

 Papua New Guinea visa on arrival is only available to eligible foreign nationals and under specific circumstances at Port Moresby’s Jacksons International Airport and Tokua (Rabaul) International Airport.
 Click here to see the list from the Immigration and Citizenship Authority (ICA) of Papua New-Guinea.

 Unless you are a citizen from one of the countries eligible for the visa on arrival AND entering the country via the Jackson’s International Airport or Tokua Rabaul International Airport, any foreign national wishing to enter Papua New Guinea must have a visa.
 All visitors must have a passport validity of 6 months.
 We are no visa expert, and conditions can change rapidly.
 Please contact your nearest Embassy of Papua New Guinea for the latest applicable to your country of origin.

 So if you are planning to cross overland from Indonesia into PNG, you need to have your visa secured BEFORE you arrive at the border, regardless of your country of origin.